-All though supported by his fiber art and airbrush work in his ski years, Oluf became a focused full time artist 43 years ago around 1977.
+Though supported by his fiber art and airbrush work in his ski bum years, Oluf became a focused full time artist around 1977.
 His idea of using natural materials in their most natural form led Oluf to his 1979-83 ground breaking photographic series of altered nature collages “Fragments of Beauty.”
 This media breakthrough led to internationally recognition, with 6 pages in Photo Annual 1985.
-Using large format cameras, he personally printed his large Cibachrome prints which defined quality so well that a Seattle gallery director left two of them hanging when the rest of the gallery was devoted to the show of the Westons… Edward, Brett, Cole, and Kim.
+Using large format cameras, he personally printed his large Cibachrome prints which defined quality so well that a Seattle gallery director left two of them hanging when the rest of the gallery was devoted to the show of the Weston’s … Edward, Brett, Cole, and Kim.
 This work sold to collectors including the Boise Art Museum.
-His next photo series was “Living Paintings” and collaged altered autumn leaves and flowers with painting on paper.
-All this work predates photoshop, and required perfection at the time of shooting.
-Note: 35 years later his goal is to re-release this classic work along with secret “new shots” in the 8”x10” film format.
-In the future you will be able to collect the remaining Cibachrome large format photos, from his stash of several 100.
+All this work predates photoshop and required perfection at the time of shooting and printing.
+His goal is to re-release this classic work along with never released altered nature collages shot on 8”x10” film.
+Hopefully, you will be able to collect the remaining 20″x 24″ Cibachrome large format photos, from his stash of several 100.

-In 1990 Oluf changed mediums again and went into painting stating “If I am going to be an artist for my life than I should choose painting or sculpture, and sculpture is too heavy.”
+In 1990 Oluf changed mediums again and went full time into abstract painting stating, “If I am going to be an artist for my life than I should choose painting or sculpture, and sculpture is too heavy.”
 So painting it was!
-The early original textural collages and paintings were shown in a Colorado governors mansion show with his mother’s paintings.
+The early original textural collages and paintings were shown in a Colorado governor’s mansion show with his mother’s paintings.
 Galleries and art consultants sold his paintings to many Fortune 500 companies in the US, with some abroad.
-Having to wait too long to get paid by the accountants of these corporations he started self marketing through Art Festivals, first in the west and then nationwide.
-Oluf was one of the first festival exhibitors with large work to fly to all his shows using air cargo.
-Ridiculed early on by other artists (who thought he would go broke,) Oluf profited by being able to display at the nations top shows on any weekend.
+Waiting too long to get paid by the accountants, he started self-marketing through Art Festivals, first in the west and then nationwide.
+Oluf was one of the first art festival exhibitors with large work to fly to all his shows using air cargo.
+Oluf profited by being able to display at any of the nation’s highest quality shows on any weekend.

-Many know him for the “Matrix Series” the tile-like series of large collages composed of 5 inch square unique originals.
+Many collectors know him for the “Matrix Series” the tile-like series of large collages composed of 5 inch square unique originals.
 The public, artists, and promoters across America know that Oluf was the creator of this modern look.
-He first marketed “Matrix“ paintings 27 years ago in 1993.
+He first marketed “Matrix“ paintings in 1993.
 Scores of collectors have collected “Matrix” with each collage and in fact every square a unique one of a kind original.
 Other artists have done their take on this look.
-The point to be made is that when you see geometrically arranged squares of originals think of Oluf and collect from the originator, some are still available on this site.
+When you see geometrically arranged squares of originals think of Oluf and collect from the originator.
+Matrix is still available on this site.

 He also loves the texture of thick high end oils colors from Holland painted with palette knives and brushes.
-“Textural Paintings” feature these paints combined with texture mediums.
-These paintings often take 6 months to dry.
-The “Textural Paintings” are often the most abstract of his styles, but usually fall into the categories of jungles, cities, or stripes.
+“Textural Paintings” feature these paintings.
+The paintings can take 6 months to dry.
+“Textural Paintings” are often the most abstract of his styles, but often fall into the categories of jungles, cities, or stripes.
 “Organic Geometric Paintings” have a strong element of order.
 The “Lights Series” use textural acrylics because they require a lot of taping technique.
 “Organic” applies to the newer oils that have lined up colors which are organized more like the kernels in corn.

 Oluf would be bored if always painting in one style or the same painting over and over like many artists do.
 When asked, why he has so many styles he may state “Because… I’m not a one trick pony!”
-Since he keeps his art cerebral, creative and fun, expect his work to always be moving forward with ground breaking creative ideas such the many new “Flow Paintings.”
+Since he keeps his art cerebral, creative and fun, expect his work to always be moving forward with groundbreaking creative ideas.
 You could miss out if you like a painting of a certain style and wait too long to buy.
-Oluf changes with the times, and keeps each painting unique.
+Oluf changes with the times and keeps each painting unique.

 Thank for visiting the home website for Oluf Nielsen, Artist.